RQA Indicator Spotlight: repricing the path -fed Easing Shifts to tightening

 MARKET REGIME DISCUSSION

-The regime framework remains where it has sat for several months - the Inflationary Boom quadrant, with growth positive and inflation rising - but the balance within it has shifted.
+The regime framework remains where it has sat for several months, in the Inflationary Boom quadrant, with growth positive and inflation rising.
+But the balance within it has shifted.
 Inflation has climbed decisively, CPI moving from the mid-2% range at the start of the year to 4.2%, while the growth signal, still firmly expansionary, eased at the margin.
 The dot stays in the upper-right, but the trajectory now leans toward the stagflation corner: prices pressing higher as growth holds rather than accelerates.
-It is a drift, not a regime change - but it is the drift we have been watching for since the spring.
+It is a drift, not a regime change, but it is the drift we have been watching for since the spring.

 The market backdrop tracks the spotlight's story closely.
-Rates picked up alongside oil as the energy shock pushed inflation expectations higher, repricing the forward curve from cuts to hikes - though that move has eased slightly as crude has retreated.
-The reversal is visible across real assets: gold and commodities, which led for much of the year, have corrected sharply, and the dollar is rebounding as higher-for-longer expectations take hold.
+Rates picked up alongside oil as the energy shock pushed inflation expectations higher, repricing the forward curve from cuts to hikes, though that move has eased as crude has retreated.
+The reversal is visible across real assets.
+Gold and commodities, which led for much of the year, have corrected sharply, and the dollar is rebounding as higher-for-longer expectations take hold.
 That rotation is consistent with a regime shifting from reflation toward stagflation, where dollar strength and short-duration exposure tend to outperform the commodity and real-asset trades that worked on the way up.

 Source: RQA.